DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2024-09-21-data_drift_example.md

 ---
-title: "Solving Data Drift Issues in Credit Risk Models"
+author_profile: false
 categories:
 - Data Science
+classes: wide
+date: '2024-09-21'
+excerpt: A comprehensive exploration of data drift in credit risk models, examining practical methods to identify and address drift using multivariate techniques.
+seo_description: Explore a practical approach to solving data drift in credit risk models, focusing on multivariate analysis and its impact on model performance.
+seo_title: 'Addressing Data Drift in Credit Risk Models: A Case Study'
 tags:
 - Credit Risk Modeling
 - Data Drift
 - Machine Learning
 - Multivariate Analysis
-author_profile: false
-seo_title: "Addressing Data Drift in Credit Risk Models: A Case Study"
+title: Solving Data Drift Issues in Credit Risk Models
-seo_description: "Explore a practical approach to solving data drift in credit risk models, focusing on multivariate analysis and its impact on model performance."
-excerpt: "A comprehensive exploration of data drift in credit risk models, examining practical methods to identify and address drift using multivariate techniques."
-classes: wide
 ---

 In the evolving field of credit risk modeling, data drift represents a major challenge that can compromise model reliability.
 As economic conditions fluctuate, borrowers’ credit behaviors tend to change, leading to significant shifts in the data distribution that predictive models depend on.
 This article provides a detailed examination of how a credit risk model encountered data drift, the methods used to address the issue, and the resulting improvements in model performance.